BELLY DANCERS – MAURITIUS DANCERS AFRICAN TRADITIONAL DANCERS FROM NIGERIA. MULTIETHNIC IN ROME: CHINESE NEW…

 Orisanla soon woke and realized what happened.
 From that time on Orisanla put a taboo on palm wine.
 Even today those who worship Orisanla are forbidden from drinking palm wine.
 Orisanla came down to claim the earth but his brother, Oduduwa claimed that he was to be the owner of the earth since he had created it.
 The two brothers quite drunk continued fighting until Olorun heard them and called them to report to him.
 Olorun granted Oduduwa the right to own the earth and rule over it.
 Olorun then told Orisanla that he would become the creator of mankind.
 In order to keep peace amongst the two brothers Olorun sent them back to earth with Sango, the God of Thunder; Ifa the God of Divination; and Eleshije, the God of Medicine.

 ODUDUWA – the father of the Yoruba:

-There are two oral traditions among the Yoruba about the identity of Oduduwa.
+There are three oral traditions among the Yoruba about the identity of Oduduwa.